alpsleonardo/php-restful-api-authentication/README.md

 ### Headers:
 Authentication Token as well as Client ID must be passed through Header.
 All methods will require this process except the login method.\

-client_id: "Your-secret-key" (common to all calls)
+client_id: "Your-Secret-Key" (common to all calls)
 authorization: JSON Web Token (issued after the first login - either access token or refresh token)

 ## 1. Authentication